ALV – Resistance Test

 Avian Leukosis Virus (ALV) is a contagious retrovirus that affects chickens and other poultry.
 It can lead to tumors, weakened immune systems, poor fertility, reduced hatch rates, and sudden death — especially in birds that are genetically vulnerable to infection.

 ALV can spread silently in flocks, and birds may pass it to offspring through eggs.
 There is no cure for ALV — prevention and selective breeding are your best defense.
-Birds with the resistance trait are less likely to get sick if exposed to certain strains of ALV.
+Birds that carry the ALV-J resistance allele are less likely to develop disease if exposed to subgroup J.

 By identifying which birds carry this resistance, you can: